KyPython/ReportEngine/README.md

 * **Repo Structure:** It's a monorepo with a Node.js backend and a React frontend.
 * **Backend Focus:** The backend handles everything from database migrations and query optimization to test coverage for core reporting and pagination logic.
 * **Frontend Focus:** The frontend is a React app designed for a clean user experience.

 ---

-### Timeline & Progress

-The deadline is **December 15**, and the realistic timeline to get this to a polished, enterprise-ready state is **5-6 months** working part-time.
-My plan assumes a cadence of **15 hours per week** to ensure deep focus on complex parts of the build.

-This slower pace allows for better quality control:
-* More time for complex database work and query optimization.
-* Thorough testing and debugging cycles.
-* Better performance tuning and robust error handling.

----